Izenda7Series/docs-html/_sources/ui/doc_copy_console.rst.txt

 Usage
 -----

 #.
+Download a copy of the CopyConsoleTool.zip that corresponds to your version of Izenda from the Izenda Downloads Site.
+For instance, if you are running 2.6.15, the correct version of the Copy Console can be found at https://downloads.izenda.com/v2.6.15/ .
+If you are running the latest version of Izenda, the Copy Console can be found in the `latest <https://downloads.izenda.com/latest>`__ directory.
-Download both the CopyConsoleTool.zip and SampleConfig.xml from the
+#.
+Download SampleConfig.xml from the
    izenda `utilities <https://downloads.izenda.com/Utilities>`__.
 #.
 Unzip this application to the location you select.
 #.
 Edit the SampleConfig.xml using the following as a template: